errinjohnson/errinjohnson.github.io/_posts/2019-01-09-streaming-video-class.md

 I had  students bring their own device, if they had one, most had a tablet, and 2 of them had a phone that didnt have a good connection to the web to create their google account(s).

-I plan on setting of a mobile hot spot along with Blanton's wifi in the basement.
+I plan on setting up a mobile hot spot along with Blanton's wifi in the basement.
 I hope this will improve internet connection for some.

 I also, have the commputer from Metro Gov. Digital Inclusion Department - I am going to let those with just phones, use while in class.